White Bass: Complete Guide to Identification, Fishing & Cooking

 Regular consumption of white bass provides numerous health benefits beyond basic nutrition.
 The lean protein supports muscle maintenance and growth.
 B-vitamins, particularly B12 and niacin, occur in significant amounts.
 These vitamins support energy metabolism and nervous system function.

 Mineral content includes selenium, phosphorus, and potassium in meaningful amounts.
 Selenium acts as an antioxidant while phosphorus supports bone health.
-The low mercury content compared to larger predatory fish makes white bass safer for regular consumption than some alternatives.
+The low mercury content compared to larger predatory fish makes white bass safer for regular consumption than some alternatives, particularly for pregnant women and children following standard consumption guidelines.

 Nutrient (per 100g)White Bass% Daily Value